St Sepulchre

 The Archibald Nicholson Memorial Window, also designed by Gerald E.R.
 Smith, bears the following inscription: “To the glory of God.
 In memory of Archibald Keightley Nicholson, Master Glass Painter, who worshipped at this church.
 This window is designed and carried out by the craftsmen of his studios as a thank offering for his life and friendship.
 1871 – 1937.”

-Archibald Nicholson’s two brothers, Charles and Sidney, also have strong links with St. Sepulchre’s Church.
+Archibald Nicholson’s two brothers, Charles and Sydney, also have strong links with St. Sepulchre’s Church.
 Sir Charles, architect and preserver of so many churches old and new, was the principal arranger and adorner of the church as it is today.
-Dr. Sydney Nicholson was founder of the School of English Church Music (now the Royal School of Church Music) whose first London base was St. Sepulchre’s.
+Sir Sydney Nicholson was founder of the School of English Church Music (now the Royal School of Church Music) whose first London base was St. Sepulchre’s.